Exclusive: Vintage Radio Shack

 Tags: , , , , , , , , , , , , , , , ,

 There’s a lot of buzz on the popular, tech blogs about the new T-2 amplifier from Neuhaus Labs.
 It’s built on vacuum tubes and hand-wound transformers.
-I’ve got about 14 years in the Pro Audio and Video manufacturing industries, so naturally I was very curious to look at the T-2.
+I’ve got about 14 years [at the time of writing this post] in the Pro Audio and Video manufacturing industries, so naturally, I was very curious to look at the T-2.
 Short answer: It’s a WIN!
 Here’s my opinion.

 Read more »